jose-perez02/edenAP_detrend/README.md

 In the eventuality in which the post-processing fails, you can do it yourself inside the `post_processing` folder.
 A common usage is:

-           python transit_photometry.py -project NAMEOFTHEPROJECT -datafolder 20180128 -target_name TARGETNAME -ra "14:00:00" -dec " -60:00:00" --plt_images
+           python transit_photometry.py -telescope NAMEOFTHETELESCOPE -datafolder 20180128 -target_name TARGETNAME -ra "14:00:00" -dec " -60:00:00" --plt_images

-This will save the photometry in the `red/20180128` folder inside the project `NAMEOFTHEPROJECT` for the target `TARGETNAME`.
+This will save the photometry in the `red/20180128` folder inside the telescope folder `NAMEOFTHETELESCOPE` for the target `TARGETNAME`.